stat20/old-course-materials/lectures/12/index.md

   url: https://stat20.org/lectures/12/random-variables.html
 ---

-The kernel of any claim made using data is a data product: a summary statistic, a visualization, or the output of a statistical model.
-These products are generated from a raw data set using a series of operations.
-We introduce a readable and robust way to build such data pipelines using the pipe operator.
-We also introduce a powerful function that can be added to a pipeline to do operations on all subgroups of data at once.

 ### Key Questions
 - What distinguishes a probability distribution from a distribution of a data set?
 - What are parameters and how are they related to probability distributions?